pengsun/CatVSDog/A note on the convolution implementation in matconvnet.md

 The conventions and rationale of the convolution in matconvnet is explained in [the mannual](http://www.vlfeat.org/matconvnet/matconvnet-manual.pdf).
 The im2row trick is used so that convolution is converted to matrix multiplication.
+Here is a brief explanation for the C/C++ code.

 ### FPROP
 Given the input `x`, filter `f`, bias `B`: